Alex Atanasov

 ...

-The Onset of Variance-Limited Behavior for Networks in the Lazy and Rich Regimes
+The Onset of Variance-Dominated Behavior for Networks in the Lazy and Rich Regimes

 Work with Blake Bordelon, Sabarish Sainathan, and Cengiz Pehlevan.
 At infinite width, the training and generalization capabilities of neural networks simplify to those of kernel machines or "mean field limits".
 We empirically study the problem of polynomial interpolation with finite-width networks and observe that as the dataset size grows, the network enters a regime where it strictly underperforms its infinite-width counterpart.
 We demonstrate that this worse behavior is driven by initialization variance and that one can recover the infinite width limit to high accuracy by ensembling over sufficiently many initializations of the network.
 This transition can be delayed by feature learning.
 We demonstrate that this behavior is reproduced in a simple "signal plus noise" toy model.